Melnikov theory for two-dimensional manifolds in three-dimensional flows: Application to Hill's spherical vortex

-We note that the leading-order lobe volume is independent of $ t $.
-The reason is that this situation is (to leading-order) volume-preserving, and a lobe at an instance in time will get mapped to a lobe at another instance in time, and in doing so will need to preserve its volume.
+The reason for the leading-order instantaneous flux to be zero (for any time $ t $ and any choice of gate location $ p $) is because of the symmetry of the splitting of the heteroclinic as intimated via Fig.~\ref{fig:hill_region}.
+Regions along any constant latitude strip in which the unstable manifold is outside the stable manifold are complemented by regions in which the opposite occurs, while the leading-order velocity field along the strip remains constant.
+Thus, there is an identical amount of flux crossing outwards as that crossing inwards.
+One would get a nonzero flux if the $ \sin (3 \phi) $ term in $ g_r $ (which led to the integral $ \int_0^1 \sin \left( 6 \pi \alpha \right) \, d \alpha $ in the above expression for the flux) were replaced by a term which does {\em not} integrate to zero over all $ \phi $.

 The expressions for $ \vec{r}^{u,s} $ also allow for approximating the perturbed manifolds for the choice of $ \vec{g} $ in (\ref{eq:gr}).
 At a choice of time $ t = 1 $ and perturbation strength $ \eps = 0.1 $, the $ (p,\alpha) $-variables parameterize the manifolds, as given by the $ (r,\theta,\phi) $-coordinates in the expressions we have obtained for $ \vec{r}^{u,s} $.
 We can visualize the manifolds by evaluating the curves $ \alpha = $ constant (with $ p $-varying along each such curve), and also the curves $ p = $ constant (with $ \alpha $ varying along each curve).
 We show the approximate perturbed unstable manifold $ \Gamma_\eps^u $ in red in the left figure of Fig.~\ref{fig:hill_manifolds}, in comparison to the unperturbed $ \Gamma $ (black), which is also illustrated via plotting $ \alpha = $ constant and $ p =$ constant curves.
 Similarly, we use $ \vec{r}^s $ in the same way to visualize the perturbed stable manifold $ \Gamma_\eps^s $ (in blue in the right figure).
 In these situations, we need to numerically approximate the integrals relevant to $ M^{u,s} $; this procedure could be followed in determining the perturbed manifolds at any time $ t $ for {\em any} given (sufficiently smooth and bounded) $ g_r $.